RossBoylan/mccli/doc/Notes.md

 ### `doc/`
 This directory includes user documentation and internal notes.
 In general the `.md` and `.dia` files are the masters, to which edits should be made, while `.svg`, `.pdf` and `.html` files are derived from them.
 Among the figures, `Process.dia` is mostly the master of the other 2 `Process*.dia` files (created by removing some elements in `Process.dia`), though I think I added a bit to `ProcessNew.dia`.
 After conversion to `.svg` the figures appear in `UserGuide`.

+As is typical, there is an issue about whether only the original sources or the derived files should go into version control.
+The purist solution only puts the originals under version control.
+The problem with that strategy is that it makes life harder for people, including users, who just want to see the final product.
+In the case of `.literate` files it means even someone who wants to see the code would need to install `VSCode` and the `literate` plugin to get anything.
+I have so far adopted a mixed approach, leaving `.pdf`'s out of version control and putting most other things in.
+Building from the originals is particularly onerous because, as the next section reveals, there is not an automated build system.

 ## Build System
 There isn't one, though maybe there should be.
+The core of the application has been a bunch of `.js` and `.py` files that had no need to be built.
+But things are getting more complex.
 Typically, the developer will need to do these steps:
    1. Modify the code in its master place, either a `.literate`, `.py`, or `.js` file.
    2. Generate revised output from the literate files if any of them changed.
    3. Test.
 There is currently a small amount of automated tests for the `Python` code.
 More would be good!